zwx8981/DBCNN/README.md

 5, Contrast Change \
 6, Pink Noise \
 7, Image Color Quantization with Dither \
-8, Overexposure \
+8, Over-Exposure \
-9, Underexposure
+9, Under-Exposure

 level is a specified degradation level range in 1~5.